dengste/org-caldav/README.md

 described above.

 On first connection, the oauth2 library should redirect you to the Google OAuth2 authentication site.
-This requires a javacript enabled browser, so make sure that browse-url-browser-function is set to something like browse-url-firefox (the internal shr or w3m browser will **not** work).
+This requires a javascript enabled browser, so make sure that browse-url-browser-function is set to something like browse-url-firefox (the internal shr or w3m browser will **not** work).
 After authentication, you will be given a key that